renswilderom/renswilderom.github.io/python/_posts/2021-11-22-Dolphins and communities.md

 Here is how to get there.

 First, you need a working Python programming environment (for this I strongly recommend [Anaconda](https://www.anaconda.com/)).
-In the scripts below, I assume that you have Anaconda installed.
+In the script below, I assume that you have Anaconda installed.
 If you are not working with Anaconda, then you also need to install the _Pandas_ and _NetworkX_ packages seperately.
-[This page](https://renswilderom.github.io/blog/python/2021-11-22-How-to-get-started-with-Python/) will help you to get started with Python and its various packages.
+[This page](https://renswilderom.github.io/blog/python/2021-11-19-How-to-get-started-with-Python/) will help you to get started with Python and its various packages.

 Second, copy-paste the code below in your Python programming environment.
 Here we create a new dataframe called ```df_dol```, compute a graph object (a technical term for a network), and perform community detection.